The House of the Solitary (2020)

 Poetry, 3D Animation, Distorted Soundtracks of Airline Customer On-hold Music

-The project is derived from my lockdown in Berlin due to the pandemic from January to July 2020.
-The impromptu prolonged stay and multiple flight cancelations put me in a peculiar liminal situation.
-The initial stop-over for an art program evolved into an absurdity of time and space.
-As time goes, the temporary location became customary while the surroundings remained foreign, which created a strong feeling of displacement and solitude.
-During the process, I developed intimacy with some banal objects stuck together with me in the room.
-It eventually led to the creation of the work.
+The House of the Solitary combines poems, 3D rendering, texts sculpted in VR, and distorted soundtracks of airline on-hold music.
+It is derived from a lock-down experience in Berlin due to the pandemic in 2020.
+The prolonged stay and multiple flight cancelations put one in a peculiar liminal situation, as the initial brief stop-over evolved into an absurdity of time and space.
+During the lock-down, I've spent most of the time indoors instead of going out to explore the unfamiliar city.
+As time goes, the temporary accommodation became customary while the surroundings remained utterly foreign.
+This created a strong feeling of displacement and solitude.
+During the process, I developed intimacy with the objects stranded together with me, which eventually led to the creation of the work.

-In the animations, the objects are converted to "characters" who are repeatedly inflated and deflated.
-They carry the riddles of our current time and provokes thoughts on a potential future through the lens of Object-Oriented Ontology.
+In the animations, the objects are converted to “characters” who are repeatedly inflated and deflated.
+They carry the riddles of our current time and provokes thoughts on an alternative future.

 An egg-shaped chocolate I bought at Easter,